-The projected job growth for dietetic assistants is equivalent to the average for all professions, according to O*Net Online (www.onetonline.org) The median hourly wage for dietetic assistants in 2012 was $12.62
+The projected job growth for dietetic assistants is faster than average, at 13%, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The median annual wage for dietetic assistants in 2015 was $26,040, per the BLS.

 Those who are interested in more job responsibilities related to nutrition and diet analysis should consider becoming a dietitian.
 Dietitians perform work that includes interviewing clients about health conditions and goals, consulting with doctors and other health care professionals, designing customized meal plans that are based on scientific research and documenting plan results and patient progress.
 Dietitians are generally required to hold a bachelor's degree in food science, nutrition or a related field.
 Many states also require licensing of dietitians, which might involve passing an exam and participating in supervised training.
-A 21% increase in job opportunities for nurtritionists and dietitians is predicted by the BLS during the 2012-2022 decade.
-The BLS also determined in 2012 that the median yearly wage for these workers was $55,240.
+A 16% increase in job opportunities for nutritionists and dietitians is predicted by the BLS during the 2014-2024 decade.
+The BLS also determined in 2015 that the median yearly wage for these workers was $57,910.

 Food Science Technician

 If a career understanding the composition and chemical properties of food is of interest, becoming a food science technician is an option.
 These technicians perform tests to make sure food additives, food and containers meet government safety requirements.
 They also assist with quality control analysis, prepare samples and organize lab equipment and work stations.
 To enter this profession, an associate degree in a related area of food studies is usually necessary, and a bachelor's degree is preferred by some employers.
-Slower than average job growth of 3% is projected by the BLS between 2012 and 2022, and food science technicians received a median salary of $34,070 in 2012.
+Average job growth of 5% is projected by the BLS between 2014 and 2024, and food science technicians received a median salary of $36,480 in 2015.